VetonMuhaxhiri/Laravel-find-missing-translations/README.md

 # Find missing translations in Laravel application

-An Laravel artisan command to list all your untranslated word
+An Laravel artisan command to list all your untranslated word.

 ## Prerequisites